Flutterando/modular/doc/docs/shelf_modular/dependency-injection.md

 There are a few ways to build a Bind to register object instances:

-- *Bind.scoped*: Controi uma instancia que sobrevive durante toda a requisição, sendo destruida ao final da requisição.
+- *Bind.scoped*: Builds an instance that survives the entire request, being destroyed at the end of the request.
-- *Bind.singleton*: Build an instance only once when the module starts.
+- *Bind.singleton*: Builds an instance only once when the module starts.
 - *Bind.lazySingleton*: Build an instance only once when prompted.
-- *Bind.factory*: Build an instance on demand.
+- *Bind.factory*: Builds an instance on demand.
 - *Bind.instance*: Adds an existing instance.

 We register the binds in **AppModule**: